monokrome/bl4/docs/quarto/07-bl4-tools.md

 Everything we've learned—binary decoding, memory analysis, save file encryption, serial parsing—comes together in the bl4 command-line tools.
 This chapter serves as your practical reference for day-to-day use.

 The tools are designed to be composable.
 Pipe output between commands.
 Chain operations together.
 Build your own workflows for tasks we haven't anticipated.
-The goal is giving you capabilities, not restricting you to pre-defined paths.

 ---

 ## Building the Tools

-Before using the tools, you need to build them from source.

 ### Prerequisites